 As the condition progresses, you might also find it difficult to stand or walk for extended periods.
 Several factors increase the risk of neuromas, including wearing high heels or other tight shoes, doing a high-impact sport like running or jogging, participating in sports that require tight footwear, like rock climbing or skiing, and having certain foot deformities, such as hammertoes, bunions, or high arches.

-Neuromas affect everyone differently.
+Foot neuromas affect everyone differently.
 If you experience pain in the ball of your foot that lasts for several days and doesn’t respond to at-home treatments like rest, ice, or over-the-counter pain medication, we encourage you to contact Annapolis Foot & Ankle.
 This is especially true if your pain persists after changing shoes or modifying activities that place stress on your foot.

-To determine if you have a neuroma, our podiatrist will ask about your symptoms and review your health history.
+To determine if you have one, our podiatrist will ask about your symptoms and review your health history.
 Afterward, he will physically examine your feet, gently pressing on the balls to pinpoint areas of tenderness or warmth.
 If a physical exam isn’t enough to determine the source of your discomfort, we might order additional diagnostic tests like X-rays, an MRI, or a bone scan.
 These measures provide detailed images of the bones, joints, and soft tissues in your feet.

 What Treatments Are Available for Neuromas?